-The experienced agents at LoPriore Insurance can help you understand the value of new homeowners’ insurance and offer advice about the options available to you.
-With access to a variety of insurance companies, we can help guide you and protect you and your property throughout the entire insurance process.
+The experienced agents at LoPriore Insurance can help you understand new homeowners insurance and lay out the options available to you.
+With access to a wide variety of insurance providers, we can guide and protect you throughout the entire process.

 First Time Home Buyer Insurance Quote Options